Ekopalypse/NppLspClient/tips.md

 1. USE Folder as Workspace(FAW).
 The language server protocol (lsp) specifies that the client must specify the root directory of the current source code files.
 This makes sense when you consider how language servers work.
 They need to know where the source files are located in order to provide completions, hints, etc. NppLspClient uses the root element of the FAW dialog, to determine this directory.
 If the currently opened file is not contained in any of the configured root elements or the FAW dialog is not active, the directory of the current file will be used instead.

+2. DO NOT USE CLONED buffers.

-2. DO NOT reload an open buffer.
+3. DO NOT use Npp internal builtin functions to reload an open buffer.
-If the current active file or another previously opened file needs to be reloaded because it has changed externally close the file and reopen it instead.
-Once you open a source file in Npp, the language servers assumes that the client is providing the information about changes.
-However, currently the client does not monitor these files.
+If an open file needs to be reloaded because it has changed externally, close the file and reopen it or use the 'Reload current file' function from the plug-in menu.

-3. DO NOT USE CLONED buffers.

-4. Avoid using rectangular or multi-cursor inserts.
-Although this works in most cases, we may either hit a deadlock situation or the server will crash from time to time.
-I am not 100% sure if this is a client or server issue.

-5. Restart the language server
-In cases where Npp seems to hang, try stopping the language server.
-If this doesn't help, kill the process via task manager.

-6. Use the log dialog
+4. Use the console dialog
-In debug mode, all client and server communication and other relevant actions are logged via the console log to help identify the cause in case of a problem.
+Starting and stopping of a language server and other relevant information is logged in the console dialog.
+In addition, the entire communication between client and server is logged in debug mode in order to determine the cause in the event of a problem.
+Note that using debug mode has a significant impact on overall performance.

-7. Use the documentation of the language servers
+5. Use the documentation of the language servers
-There is no standard way to configure language servers.
-Each has its own parameters or additional information about what to do to make the communication between client and server good.
-For example, language servers like clangd need the  information on how to compile the code.
+There is no standard method for configuring language servers.
+Each has its own parameters or additional information about what needs to be done to make the communication between client and server work well.
+For example, language servers like clangd need information about how the code should be compiled.

 # Known working language servers and their sample configuration in alphabetical order